secretstartups/handbook/product-development-flow/product-development-flow-draft.html.md

 #### <kbd class="required">Required 🔎</kbd> Outcomes

-- **Understand Qualitative Feedback** - In order to know how to improve something, it is important to undrestand the qualitative feedback that we're hearing from users and team members.  <br>
+- **Understand Qualitative Feedback** - In order to know how to improve something, it is important to understand the qualitative feedback that we're hearing from users and team members.  <br>
 - **Measure Quantitative Impact** - Qualitative data is great, but coupling it with quantitative data can help to paint the full picture of what is going on.
 Make sure to set up dashboards in Sisense and review the performance and engagement of your change.  <br>
 - **Take action on Learnings** - Once you understand the qualitative and quantitative impact, you can take action on your learnings by creating new issues or updating existing open issues with more information.